Juno Temple: Career

 Temple began her career as a child actress in the 1997 film Vigo: Passion for Life, a film about Jean Vigo.
 Her father directed her in the role of Emma Southey in the 2000 film Pandaemonium.

-Early in her career, she won critical praise for several supporting roles.
+Early in her career, she attracted praise playing supporting roles.
 One reviewer said that she played her part in Notes on a Scandal (2006) with "petulance and angst", while her performance as Lola Quincey in Atonement (2007) was called "impressive".
 She auditioned to play Luna Lovegood in Harry Potter and the Order of the Phoenix (2007), though the role ultimately went to Evanna Lynch.
 In 2009, Temple played Eema in the comedy Year One alongside Jack Black and Michael Cera, Anna in Jaco Van Dormael's Mr. Nobody, and Di Radfield in the film adaptation of Sheila Kohler's novel, Cracks.
 Some of her other film credits at the time include Celia in St Trinian's (2007) and St Trinian's 2: The Legend of Fritton's Gold (2009), Jennifer "Drippy" Logan in Wild Child (2008), and Jane Parker in The Other Boleyn Girl (2008).

 In 2010, she starred in Abe Sylvia's Dirty Girl, which premiered at the Toronto International Film Festival; and appeared in a sketch for FunnyOrDie called "Cycop", which featured the protagonist from the indie film The Mother of Invention (2009) in a poorly made film of his creation.
 She also had a major role in the film Kaboom (2010), which won the first Queer Palm award.
 In 2011, Temple appeared in Paul W. S. Anderson's 3D film adaptation of The Three Musketeers, as Anne of Austria, the Queen Consort of France.
-That same year she played Dottie in Killer Joe, a role Temple received after sending an unsolicited audition tape to the movie's casting director.
+That same year, she played Dottie in Killer Joe, a role Temple received after sending an unsolicited audition tape to the movie's casting director.
 She also starred in Elgin James's 2011 film Little Birds.
 James offered her the choice of playing either of the two female leads and she chose to portray Lily, citing that she connected with the character more and "wanted to set her free".
 Temple and James worked on Little Birds together for two years, and continued to collaborate afterwards, referring to each other as "best friends" and "family" in interviews.
 James has said he made Little Birds to honor the strong women in his life, including Temple.
 That same year, she was named a Brit to Watch by the British Academy of Film and Television Arts.